 Step 1: Google PageSpeed Insights

-Go to pagespeed.web.dev, paste your URL, and click "Analyze."
-Within 30 seconds you get scores for all three Core Web Vitals, plus recommendations ranked by impact.
+Go to pagespeed.web.dev, paste your URL, click Analyze.
+Within about 30 seconds you get scores for all three Core Web Vitals plus recommendations ranked by impact.

-• Lab data (bottom section): Simulated tests run at the time of your analysis.
-Useful for debugging, but not what Google uses for ranking.
+- Lab data (bottom section) — a simulated test run at the moment you click Analyze.
+Useful for debugging, not used for ranking.

-If your site does not have enough traffic for field data, rely on lab data and fix any red or orange items.
+If your site does not have enough traffic for field data, lean on lab data and fix any red or orange items.

 Step 2: Google Search Console